lucasquemelli/docker_deployment/README.md

 # Step 01: Creation of notebook

 In this step, we created the notebook with the model training and performance.
+The entire notebook may be found in this project.
+You may access it by the [link](https://github.com/lucasquemelli/docker_deployment/blob/main/machine_learning_model.ipynb).

 # Step 02: Creation of new environment